Afek-Sakaju/cooking-recipes/README.md

 ## ![coverage](readme-resources/coverage.PNG)

-### The technologies I used for this project include:
+### The technologies used in this project include:

 -   [x] _**Nodejs**_ : the project is _javascript_ based.
 -   [x] _**Express**_ : used for the server side routers, middlewares, controllers, and services.